 After a helicopter arrives and picks him up, Jimmy calls up Lois over at the Ace O’Clubs (who had just learned that Clark Kent & Superman are the same person) and informs her about Doomsday’s rampage throughout Metropolis while he’s en route to pick her up.
 He manages to shoot some footage of Wonder Woman’s fight against the fierce beast before he wonders about the rest of the Justice League.
 Just then, he sees Superman taking off to engage the violent monster as Issue 8 ends with the helicopter touching down to pick up a stunned Lois.

 Issue 9 kicks off our final four-part tale called “The Wake” as our familiar group of heroes are about to begin “Picking Up The Pieces”.
 We open at least six months following the climatic battle that saw Superman defeating Doosmday, but at the cost of his life.
-Several members of the Justice League have gathered at the shattered remains of the Hall of Justice as they notice a copy of Newstime Magazine flowing by them in the wind as they see that it’s covering the four current Supermen.
+Several members of the Justice League have gathered at the shattered remains of the Hall of Justice before noticing a copy of Newstime Magazine flowing by them in the wind as they see that it’s covering the four current Supermen.
 Several members share their opinion on the present issue before Wonder Woman lifts up a fallen support beam to recover some past photos as she tells Shazam that Flash took these shots of her and Superman prior to the events of “Justice League: War”.
 When there was a Parademon attack, she and Kal-El were the only heroes around to engage the otherworldly army.

 We then proceed into a flashback as they proceed to fight the Parademons, but it ended up causing some problems since the monstrous minions that were defeated ended up falling out of the sky and onto the streets, thus putting the civilians in danger.

 Fortunately, they get crushed by the fallen debris as Lois picks up their gun and starts firing back at the opposing beings.
-Several Parademons hear the shots from above as they proceed to swoop down towards her as Jimmy is able to take their pictures.
+Several Parademons hear the shots from above as they proceed to swoop down towards her while Jimmy is able to take their pictures.
 Lois fires back, but there proves to be too many for her to engage as she and Olsen find themselves surrounded.

-Fortunately, Superman notices as he flies down to intervene as Wonder Woman narrates about him slowly growing fondly over Lois as he rescues her.
+Fortunately, Superman notices as he flies down to intervene while Wonder Woman narrates about him slowly growing fondly over Lois as he rescues her.
 Despite that, Diana is able to fend off the Parademons before a Boom Tube opens and sucks the remaining armada back inside as the invasion comes to an end.
 From there, Issue 9 ends with Diana telling Shazam that while it was a fun time, she and Superman were better off as friends.
 Nowadays, she feels like she lost her “best friend”.

 Issue 10 (“Flashback”) opens in the remains of the Hall of Justice as the Justice League continues to look through the rubble.
 Suddenly, Cyborg discovers a trophy that has a likeness to Superman’s other-dimensional foe named Mr. Mxyzptlk.
 Flash tells him that he won that trophy in a race against Superman that the imp had set up.
 After Victor exclaims that he never heard of it, Barry proceeds to explain that it all started when Mxy argued with King Brpxz over who was faster.
 As such, both Metropolis and Central City (along with its citizens) were teleported to another dimension with Flash & Superman forced into engaging each other in a foot race.
 Both heroes refuse to accept the challenge, but Mxy tells them that their cities will stay here if they don’t comply or run off the pre-selected path.
 As Barry and Kal look over the race course, Brpxz tells them that the winner will get to wish for anything they want.